akka/akka-management/docs/src/main/paradox/bootstrap/kubernetes.md

 ### Cluster singletons

-Deployments orders pods by pod state and then time spent ready when deciding which to remove first.
-The pod with cluster singletons is typically removed last and then the cluster singletons move the the oldest new pod.
+Deployments order pods by pod state and then time spent ready when deciding which to remove first.
+This works well with cluster singletons as they are typically removed last and then the cluster singletons move the the oldest new pod.

 ### Health checks